SolarLune/tetra3d/readme.md

 - [ ] -- -- Adding costs to pathfinding (should be as simple as adding a cost and currentcost to each GridPoint, then sorting the points to check by cost when pathfinding, then reduce all costs greater than 1 by 1 ) (7/5/23, SolarLune: This works currently, but the pathfinding is still a bit wonky, so it should be looked at again)
 - [x] -- Toggleable option for drawing game property status to screen for each object using the gpu and blf modules
 - [ ] -- Game properties should be an ordered slice, rather than a map of property name to property values.
 (5/22/23, SolarLune: should it be?)
-- [ ] -- Consistency between Tetra3D material settings and Blender viewport (so modifying the options in the Tetra3D material panel alters the relevant options in a default material to not mess with it; maybe the material settings should even be wholly disabled for this purpose?
+- [ ] -- Consistency between Tetra3D material settings and Blender viewport (so modifying the options in the Tetra3D material panel alters the relevant options in a default material to visualize it better; maybe the material settings should even be wholly disabled for this purpose?
 It would be great if the models looked the way you'd expect)
 - [ ] -- Components (This would also require meta-programming; it'd be nice if components could have elements that were adjustable in Blender.
 Maybe a "game object" can have a dynamically-written "Components" struct, with space for one of each kind of component, for simplicity (i.e. one physics controller, one gameplay controller, one animation component, etc).
 There doesn't need to be ways to add or remove components from an object, and components can have any of OnInit, OnAdd, OnRemove, or Update functions to be considered components).
 - [ ] -- Navigation Mesh for pathfinding
 - [x] **DAE model loading**